Anyone can catch the flu. Protect yourself – and others – by learning about the virus and recognizing the symptoms.

 If you think that you might have the flu you should stay home and self-isolate.

-You can visit Health Connect Ontario or call 811 to talk to a registered nurse 24 hours a day, seven days a week.
+You can visit Health811 online or call 811 to talk to a registered nurse 24 hours a day, seven days a week.
 You do not need to provide your OHIP number and all information is confidential.

 Some of the symptoms of COVID-19 are similar to the flu, and it may be hard to tell the difference between them based on symptoms alone.